thefaheemkhan/30-Days-MachineLearning/README.md

 Resources: Standford CS229, Hands-on Machine Learning Book, Afsine Amidi ML Cheatsheet.
 This Repo is inspired from Resources like Hands-on-ML book and Standford cheatsheet by afsine amidi and CS229 by Andrew Ng.

-this will continue Chapter 1 to chapter 9 from Hands-on-ML book to be continued...
+this will continue Chapter 1 to chapter 9 from the Hands-on-ML book to be continued...

 This will include